juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** Create the Quake Report App with all the files provided, create a layout, and some classes in order to display more information about an Earthquake.
 Lastly see some videos about JSON components and how to read them.

 **Thoughts:** Did not see the time and upload today's changes too late, now seems like I did not do anything, but whatever.
 Some things about JSON might seem confusing now but as I used them I will make everything more clear.

+## Day 31: August 13, 2018
+**Today's Progress:** In the Quake Report App, learned how to use JSONObject, JSONArray, and get objects from a JSONObject in order to get the primitive data required and create an Earthquake object with that information, and added to the ArrayList of Earthquakes.
+Check some projects of this course, just curious to see what I will achieve at the end of the course.

+**Thoughts:** I always wondered about making an app and how would I be able to update its information somehow using internet connection instead updating the app, learning these new concepts clears a lot of doubts.